MHT in Australia: 6 Essential Facts Every Woman Should Know

 What is the difference between MHT and HRT?

-In Australia, Menopause Hormone Therapy (MHT) and Hormone Replacement Therapy (HRT) mean the same thing.
-MHT is the updated medical term, while HRT is still widely used.
+They are the same treatment.
+MHT is the preferred medical term in Australia, while HRT is still widely used.

 What types of MHT are available in Australia?

 Options include patches, gels, tablets, and vaginal oestrogen.
-Your doctor will help you choose the most suitable type based on your symptoms and medical history.
+Your doctor will help determine the most suitable type.

 How do I get a prescription for MHT in Australia?

-MHT is only available by prescription.
-Book an appointment with your GP or a menopause specialist, who will assess your symptoms and medical history before prescribing.
+You need to see a GP or menopause specialist, who will assess your symptoms and medical history.

 Does HRT cause weight gain?